Assistant Director, External Collaborations

 First, science tends to push its practitioners into very specialized modes of thought.
 Not that this empties people of their creative aspirations, but it has its benefits and costs.
 Now that stem cells (cells that retain the ability to become almost any other type of cell) are the subject of intense study in biology, maybe there is something to not being so quick to differentiate.
 Or put another way, maybe it’s not the destination but the journey.

 Second, especially to any students reading this, be sure to be balanced and well read.
 Science is great, and its success is obvious.
 Still, science, just like any other human inquiry into knowledge, cannot hold a monopoly on truth.
-It is undeniably clear that you will need a basic understanding of science, to exist in the 21st century, let alone have a good chance at success.
-Still other areas of human existence, art, music, whatever your dreams are, have validity.
+It is undeniably clear that you will need a basic understanding of science, to exist in the 21st century, let alone to have a good chance at success.
+Still, other areas of human existence-- art, music, whatever your dreams are, have validity.
 Pursue your interests, understand science, but don’t let it become unexamined or unquestionable.
 Most of all, have fun!